corgigo/corgigo.github.io/content/posts/best-powerpoint-to-video-converters.md

 - May experience quality loss during the conversion process.

 **Pricing:**
-PPT to Video is free to use.
+PowerPoint to Video is free to use.
 However, users can subscribe to the premium version for more advanced features such as automatic subtitles and translation.
-The pricing for the premium version is not specified on the PPT to Video website, but users can check the pricing page for more information.
+The pricing for the premium version is not specified on the PowerPoint to Video website, but users can check the pricing page for more information.

 ## Best Online PowerPoint to Video Converters: Which One Should You Choose?